 2. Research home insurance carriers

 Now that you know the type of insurance you’re looking for, you can research insurance companies that offer it.
 Organizations like Consumer Reports offer ratings of different insurance providers, and your state’s department of insurance may offer a similar service as well.

 3. Request quotes and compare them

-Once you have a few companies in mind, you can request a rate quote from each.
+Once you have a few insurers in mind, you can request a rate quote from each.
 Typically, you can do this online by filling out a simple form.
 You can also use Credible (powered by Young Alfred) to quickly gather and compare quotes for homeowners insurance.

 Your rate quote should include the coverage limits, deductible and your monthly premium.
-It’s important to shop around, since different companies may charge significantly different prices.
+It’s important to shop around, since different carriers may charge significantly different prices.
 Be sure when you’re comparing quotes that you’re comparing apples-to-apples: Comparable quotes will have the same (or similar) coverage limits and deductibles.

 Frequently asked questions about homeowners insurance